Reviews You Can Rely On

 Our Verdict

 A stiff midsole and narrow profile make the La Sportiva TX Guide a climbing machine.
 These shoes are precise and durable, making them great for jamming into cracks and confidence-inspiring on smears and small footholds.
 They combine the light, nimble feel of a running shoe with the climbing precision of the top-performing approach shoes on the market.
 Frankly, it's our favorite approach shoe for climbing 4th and 5th-class rock, receiving our nod for its prowess in alpine settings and objectives where approach shoes might replace climbing shoes.
 It is important to note that these shoes (like many from La Sportiva) run a bit narrow.
 They're not our recommendation for general crag shoes; they are technical, specialized footwear built for the alpine.
 Matching their intended use is the key to getting satisfaction out of this pair.
-Our review of the best women's approach shoes shows how it stacks up versus competing products.
+Our review of women's approach shoes shows how it stacks up versus competing products.

 REASONS TO BUY